b52-clouddevops/tf-module-redis/README.md

 # tf-module-redis

-This is a repository which contains Memory DB
+This is a repository which contains Memory DB ( a managed service for REDIS)